pennydy/Projectivity_RSA/models/README.md

 # models
-contains models that we have explored.
+this folder contains models that we have explored.

 ## General information
+`BDA`: all files for Bayesian Data Analysis.

-`chemo`: consider interrogatives and declaratives as alternatives. include both speaker belief and attitude holder belief.
+`chemo`: the original chemo model and its variants. consider interrogatives and declaratives as alternatives. include both speaker belief and attitude holder belief.
 - chemo.wppl
 - chemo_production.wppl: attempts to reverse engineer the production probability based on empirical results for the pragmatic listener.